Hello and welcome to Pam Goes Travelling!

 I am driven by curiosity.
 Curiosity to see the world, learn new things, gain a wider perspective so as I can be a better person.

 Travelling has empowered me to make things happen, knowing that I am capable of making my own destiny.

 I travel to experience cultures, learn about the histories which resulted in the world we are living in today, interact with locals, experiment different cuisines, meet people and to admire nature’s beauty.
 Travelling opens my eyes and mind, giving me the extra contentment that no amount of material goods can satisfy.
 Most importantly, I travel because I want to experience life.

 What I hope to achieve through this space?

 I started this blog because I want to pen my thoughts and share my travel stories.
-This is also where you can expect some advice, tips and guides as we go along.
+This is also where you can expect some tips, guides and personal rambling as we go along.

 I also hope to inspire you to go solo travelling.
 There is always a fear of the unknown but once you overcome it and push yourself out of your own comfort zone, life will reward you with so much more!